PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-learnerIdris/README.md

 ## Submission

-Complete all the exercises in this assignment and push your code to GitHub using the provided GitHub Classroom link.
+All the exercises in the assignment has been completed and pushed  to GitHub using the provided GitHub Classroom link.

 ## Getting Started

-1. Accept the GitHub Classroom assignment invitation
+1. I Accepted the GitHub Classroom assignment invitation
-2. Clone your personal repository that was created by GitHub Classroom
+2. Cloned the repository that was created by GitHub Classroom to my local computer
-3. Install MongoDB locally or set up a MongoDB Atlas account
+3. Installed MongoDB locally or you can set up a MongoDB Atlas account
 4. Run the provided `insert_books.js` script to populate your database
-5. Complete the tasks in the assignment document
+5. Completed the tasks in the assignment document

 ## Files Included

 - `Week1-Assignment.md`: Detailed assignment instructions
 - `insert_books.js`: Script to populate your MongoDB database with sample book data

+- `queries.js`:  MongoDB queries to run the database data

 ## Requirements